Nickel allergy and how to protect against it

 There aren’t any medicines you can take to stop you being allergic to nickel but your doctor may prescribe a mild steroid cream or ointment, such as 1% hydrocortisone cream, to clear up the rash and reduce itching.

-The main way to prevent a rash starting once you have become sensitive to nickel is to avoid coming into prolonged contact with anything made of it.
-Test anything made of metal with Nickel Solution to find out whether it contains nickel.
+The main way to prevent a rash starting once you have become sensitive to nickel is to avoid coming into prolonged contact with anything that may be made with it.

-- Wear cotton gloves if you need to handle anything made of nickel at home or work or rubber or PVC gloves with cotton gloves as a liner for any wet work.
-Latex-free Magic Touch single use gloves can be useful here too.
+- Wear cotton gloves if you need to handle anything made of nickel at home or work, or rubber or PVC gloves with cotton gloves as a liner for any wet work.
+Latex-free Magic Touch Gloves can be also be useful here.

 - Keep money in a bag, purse or wallet rather than loose in trouser pockets.